jajoosam/kron/README.md

 https://ping.4ty2.fun/?time=3600&url=https://google.com
 ```

+You **should** encode URLs when passing them to ping.
+Once encoded - your the URLs you pass can have query strings as well 🥳

 ping does **not** repeat requests at regular intervals - but you can set periodic requests to ping which let you do that - [example](https://repl.it/@jajoosam/ping-test)

 It is recommended you self host ping, the hosted version at https://ping.4ty2.fun is running on a tiny 1GB VPS at [Vultr](https://vultr.com).